Bosawás Biosphere Reserve: Flora and fauna

-Bosawás has an estimated of 10,000 km^{2} of forest.
+Bosawás has an estimated 10,000 km^{2} of forest.

 The botanical diversity of Bosawás is very high, with vascular plant species considered to be in the thousands.
 Bosawás also is rich in invertebrate and vertebrate taxa.
 Within Bosawás live an estimated 100,000 to 200,000 insect species; the number is believed to be higher, however a closer estimate is not possible due to the area being relatively unexplored.
 Quetzals and guacamayas are present in significant numbers, along with the largest and most powerful eagle found in the Americas, the harpy eagle (Harpia harpyja).
 These, however, are just a few of the 700 Nicaraguan bird species potentially found in the reserve, which has been designated an Important Bird Area (IBA) by BirdLife International.
 Pumas and jaguars, considered powerful top predators of the food chain, are present in the reserve, and tapirs (Tapirus bairdii) are their favorite prey.

 The Saslaya moss salamander (Nototriton saslaya) is named after Mount Saslaya.
 Its entire range is within the Bosawás Biosphere Reserve.